ysdn2019/Graduates-List/graduates/caitlin-lewis.md

 ---
 path: /work/Butterfly
 graduate: Caitlin Lewis
-mainimg: /assets/work/lewis_caitlin_project3_web_main.png
+cover: /assets/work/lewis_caitlin_project3_web_main.png
-thumbnailimg: /assets/work/lewis_caitlin_project3_web_thumbnail.png
+thumbnail: /assets/work/lewis_caitlin_project3_web_thumbnail.png
 title: Butterfly
 groupmembers:
-fields: Data Visualisation, Digital, Motion
+category: Data Visualisation, Digital, Motion
 mediumdimensions: Video
 description: Butterfly is an experimental data visualization.
 Focusing on the butterfly effect, the visualization evolves based off of the choices I made in creation of it as an ever-changing composition.
 The word “butterfly” is used to affect the composition in order to examine visualizing soft data.
 digitallink: https://caitlinmlewis.com/butterfly